djdrysdale/digital-garden/posts/what-is-a-vision-statement-for.md

 categories:
   - "strategy"
   - "narrative"
-description: A strong vision is a critical component to any strategy.
-But it needs to go beyond the fluff.
+description: "A strong vision is a critical component to any strategy.
+But it needs to go beyond the fluff."
 ---

 A politician gets on stage and says,